(This page is being updated during the month of February 2014. Please return here often for new information.)

 Many program representatives will come to campus in mid-September to attend our Study Abroad Fair.
 They will be available to talk with prospective applicants and to describe their programs.
 The Fair goes on for several hours at mid-day and students are strongly urged to attend.
 The program representatives can provide you with first-hand information about the programs in which you are interested, as well as brochures, catalogues and applications.

-These are kept in notebooks in the Dean’s Office.
-Students considering study abroad are urged to read these evaluations carefully and talk to students who have returned recently from study abroad.
+The program evaluations from students who have previously studied away are kept in notebooks in the Dean’s Office.
+Students considering study abroad should read these evaluations carefully and talk to students who have returned recently from study abroad.
 Each student who studied abroad is required to complete a program evaluation when he/she returns.
 Your program transcript of grades will not be processed for Williams credit until we receive your program evaluation.

 Meetings with the Dean

-You should schedule an appointment with the Dean after you have attended a study abroad information session, done your research and have a plan of where you want to study and why.
+You can schedule an appointment with the Dean after you have attended a study abroad information session, done your research and have a plan of where you want to study and why.
 The appointment will last approximately 30 minutes.
-Please call x4262 to set this up.
+Please call x4262 to set this up or come in during walk-in hours.

 In order to study away you must: